 - Hepatitis C is another virus which can damage the liver.
 Most individuals with hepatitis C have no symptoms and are unaware of their infection.
 Some may develop a flu-like illness and jaundice.
 About 1 in 5 people infected with hepatitis C recover completely.
-The majority become chronically infected, about 10-30% of these will develop severe liver scarring (cirrhosis) in 20 years and annually 1-3% will go on to develop liver cancer. - Worldwide, over 185 million people are estimated to be infected with the hepatitis C virus.
-In the UK, about 143,000 people were estimated to be living with chronic hepatitis C in 2018, a 20% decrease on the number from 2015 (which was around 182,400 people).
+The majority become chronically infected, about 10-30% of these will develop severe liver scarring (cirrhosis) in 20 years and annually 1-3% will go on to develop liver cancer. - In the UK by the end of 2021, 93,000 people were estimated to be living with chronic hepatitis C, a 47% decrease on the number from 2015.

-UK estimates for hepatitis C prevalence are low, around 0.5%, but is more common in other parts of the world and among UK residents exposed in those countries.
-Prevalence among drug users may be as high as 50-80%.
+UK estimates for hepatitis C prevalence are low, around 0.2%, but is more common in other parts of the world and among UK residents exposed in those countries.
+Prevalence among patients with a history of injecting drug use may be as high as 50-80%.

-4. Infectivity
+4. Transmission of BBVs